 It should be sent as a PDF

-What to include on your Teacher resume header:
+What should you include in your resume header?

-Let’s think about it for a second: before you put your name, email, and location on there and call it a day, stop to consider how you can make the first section in your resume the most impactful it can be.
+But before you put in your name, email, location, etc. and move on, stop to consider how you can make the first section a resume reader sees more effective.

 Your name and certifications: Teaching certifications vary tremendously by state, but putting any relevant ones right up next to your name gives your entire resume a certain gravitas and professionalism.
 If the license is simply an acronym, best to put it next to your name at the top.
 If it’s longer, put it below in your title.

 Basic and important information: This is going to vary based on the type of teacher you are but something like the subject you specialize in, sports you might like to coach, or anything else you’d like the reader to learn right away.

 Ways to get in touch: Consider how you’d like to be contacted and how the person reading your resume might want to contact you.
 Generally, a professional email and phone number are sufficient.

 APT licensed elementary school teacher specializing in math education